Sizing guidelines for Deep Security deployments vary by the scale of your network, hardware, and software.

 When system events and Security Control events are forwarded to SIEM or Syslog servers, they are not deleted from the database.
 To delete these events use data pruning.

 - To conserve disk space, delete all agent configuration packages for each platform that are not in use.
 For more information, see Delete a software package from the Deep Security database.
 If you need to keep the configuration packages, add disk space accordingly.
 To help with estimating disk space requirements, consider a newly-installed Deep Security Manager with co-located relay that is assigned a policy that protects a Manager computer.
 When 29 agents (maximum 5 versions per agent platform) are added, the database size grows approximately 5 GB.

 - The Rebuild Baseline, Scan for Integrity Changes, and Scan for Inventory Changes operations retain all records in the database and are never pruned or forwarded to external Syslog or SIEM systems.
 The Application Control and Integrity Monitoring security modules use these operations and therefore require more storage space than other security modules.
 Other types of operations, such as system or security events, are pruned or forwarded to external Syslog or SIEM systems.

-- High-traffic environments that use the Firewall and Intrusion Prevention system modules can cause a large number of related events.
-Factors that influence the number of events are the number of applied Intrusion Prevention system rules and Firewall rule configuration.
+- High-traffic environments that use the Firewall and Intrusion Prevention modules can cause a large number of related events.
+Factors that influence the number of events are the number of applied Intrusion Prevention rules and Firewall rule configuration.
 Because these events can require significant database storage, you should monitor these security events and use suitable data pruning.

 - Intrusion Prevention rules are applied based on vulnerabilities assessed during a recommendation scan.
 You can reduce the number of rules assigned by regularly patching your system and keeping applications up to date.